 Get it in Writing

 Proceeding on home updates without having an adequate written agreement in place with your contractor or project manager leaves both the scope and the quality of the work open for interpretation by them and/or the subcontractor(s).
 This is a guaranteed recipe for disappointment and even disaster!
-In addition, all of the participating parties need to have a clear and comprehensive understanding of precisely what is going to be involved.
-Decide what will add the most value for the dollars spent (as it is possible to cut costs without necessarily having to cut corners), determine what order the updates should take place in, and finally assume how much the worst-case scenario of the final cost might turn out to be.
+In addition, all the participating parties need to have a clear and comprehensive understanding of precisely what is going to be involved.
+Decide what will add the most value for the dollars spent (as it is possible to cut costs without necessarily having to cut corners), determine what order the updates should take place in and, finally, assume the worst-case scenario for how much the final cost might turn out to be.

 Manage Costs